na-na-hi/renget/archive/LiminalCrossroads5.md

 Most other guild members are already at it: Totodile has no issues biting in large mouthfuls of the noodles into his maw, Phanpy dexterously but modestly uses his trunk to pick up his food, and Torchic nibbles and pecks at her pasta in the most dignified way she can make such an act look.
 Oh, and Porygon is performing some black sorcery on the marinara.

-Meanwhile, Bill methodically twirls the noodles in his fork, carefully trying to get in a single bite…
+Meanwhile, Bill methodically twirls the noodles in his fork with two paws this time, carefully trying to get in a single bite…

 Gill on the other hand, had long since abandoned the fool’s errand.